kennolot/CTF-pi/4.vulnerable_web_apps/ctfpi4_7/README.md

 Run on Raspi:

-`docker compose up --build -d`
+`docker compose up -d`

-`hostname -I` and go to http://<ip-address> from Pi remote connection or a machine that's connected to the same local network where Pi hosts the webapp
+`hostname -I` and go to http://ip-address from Pi remote connection or a machine that's connected to the same local network where Pi hosts the webapp

 There is a source code provided `app/app.py` check it out.